dessa-oss/Image-segmentation-tutorial/README.md

 ```
 Notice that you didn't need to install any other packages to run your job because Foundations already take care of it.

-Now you already have code reproducbility:
-You can reproduce your code and results at any time later in the future.
-In order to recover the code corresponding to any Foundations Atlas job_id, just `cd ~/.foundations/job_data/archive/your_job_id_here/artifacts` where you can find the code corresponding to a job-id in order to reproduce your results.

 You can also check the logs of your job by clicking the expand button on the right end of the job row in the GUI where you can check the performance of this job by checking the logs.

 Congrats!
 Your code is now tracked by Foundations Atlas!
 Let's move on to explore the magic of Atlas.